dmlc/wormhole/learn/factorization_machine/guide/README.md

 ![obj](obj.png)

+Here *l* is the loss function such as logistic loss.
+If we set *k=0*, then factorization machine is a linear method.
+Therefore, the configuration to run factorization is almost identical to [linear method](../../linear/guide).

 ### How to choose *k*

 The right choice of the embedding dimension *k* varies for different data, and even for different features in the same dataset.
+A large *k* increases the model complexity and therefore potentially gives better accuracy.
+While a smaller *k* can reduce the overfitting, memory consumption, and network traffic.

-We can specify *k* by the
+We can specify *k* by the rules:
-rules:

 ```
 if feature i appears more than 1024 times